-STEP SEVEN is to do thorough research on your subject.
-It is a good thing to gather material from many Bible dictionaries, concordances, commentaries, various Bible versions, and other books written on the subject---then categorize all your information in separate folders.
+STEP SEVEN—Do thorough research on your subject.
+It is a good thing to gather material from many Bible dictionaries, concordances, commentaries, various trusted Bible versions (including the original Hebrew and Greek), and other books written on the subject---then categorize all your information in separate folders on your computer.
 Look up every scripture that uses your key words, and highlight the important ones you want to use.
+Be sure to list all related words (like redeem, redeemed, redeeming, redemption and Redeemer).
 This might take several months or longer, depending on your projected goals.

 STEP EIGHT—Research and pick out interesting stories in advance that illustrate your key concepts.
 You can use personal events, dreams, stories from other people's lives, historical events, interesting facts, etc.